BruceWangJY/ENGG1340/readme.md

  3) release a table;
  4) given the number of a group of customers, suggest a vacant table with minimal enough seats;
  5) notify the waiter for tables occupied for too long(90 minutes for Table A and B, 2 hours for Table C).
+ 6) This system supports online reservation, customers can reserve a table that is available in advance.
+Each table can only  be reserved for 90 minutes.
+In this period, other customer cannot occupy this table.
+However, if customers don’t show up in 90 minutes, this table will turn available for other customers to occupy and reserve.